rubanaaz/student-rubanaaz-100daycoding/README.md

 Problem Statement: Given an array of integers, calculate the ratios of its elements that are positive, negative, and zero.
 Print the decimal value of each fraction on a new line with 6 places after the decimal.
 The function should not return a value.

+📌 Day 21: Recursive Digit Sum

+Problem Staement:Given an integer, we need to find the super digit of the integer.